 Successful completion of Italian Beginners Accelerated qualifies students to progress to Italian Intermediate Accelerated.

 To understand and communicate in familiar and routine situations, using frequently used expressions; to develop

 strategies for language learning; to achieve A2 of the Common European Framework of Reference.

 30 CREDITS, also available for 24 CREDITS.

-The delivery format this year is entirely online: there will be one weekly blended session for 21 weeks, organised as:
+The delivery format is blended: there will be 3 contact weekly hours for 21 weeks, organised as: